kutaslab/fitgrid/docs/source/user_guide.rst

 - `epoch_id`: integer
 - `time`: integer
 - a set of channel data columns: numeric
-- a set of predictor variable columns: numeric, string
+- a set of predictor variable columns: numeric, string, boolean

 Each epoch must have a unique integer identifier in the `epoch_id` column.
 Gaps are OK, duplicates are not.